List of Armenian ethnic enclaves

 New Julfa in Isfahan, Iran: it is still one of the oldest and largest Armenian quarters in the world.

 This is a list of Armenian ethnic enclaves, containing cities, districts, and neighborhoods with predominantly Armenian population, or are associated with Armenian culture, either currently or historically.
 (Note: This article only lists ethnic enclaves in the Armenian diaspora.
-Many sources describe Nagorno-Karabakh as an Armenian ethnic enclave, which it was during most of its existence as the Nagorno-Karabakh Autonomous Oblast (1923–91), when it did not border Soviet Armenia.
-Since the end of the 1988–94 war, the Nagorno-Karabakh Republic (NKR) has been largely integrated with Armenia and the two today de facto function as a single entity.
-However, the NKR remains internationally unrecognized and is regarded by all UN members as de jure part of Azerbaijan.)
+Many sources describe Nagorno-Karabakh as having been an Armenian ethnic enclave, which it was during most of its existence as the Nagorno-Karabakh Autonomous Oblast (1923–1991), when it did not border Soviet Armenia.
+Before its dissolution in 2023 following a successful Azerbaijani offensive, the Nagorno-Karabakh Republic (NKR) was largely integrated with Armenia and the two de facto functioned as a single entity.
+However, the NKR's independence was never internationally recognized and it was regarded by all UN members as de jure part of Azerbaijan.)
 Most numbers are estimates by various organizations and media, because many countries simply do not collect data on ethnicity.